MultiQC/MultiQC/docs/core/development/modules.md

 The source code for MultiQC is separated into different folders.
-Most of the files you won't have to touch - the relevant files that you will need to edit or create are as follows:
+Most of the files you won't have to touch - the relevant files that you will need to edit or create follow the structure below:

 ```
 ├── docs